whynoodle/homelab-diagram/Fixes/Fix Error 0x80073CF9.md

 ---
 ## Solution

-**1. Ensure the partition/drive you are installing
+**1. Ensure the partition/drive you are installing from is NTFS**

+**2. Redownload WSA Build .zip file from the [Releases page](https://github.com/MustardChef/WSABuilds/releases) (sometime th